Joey (1985 film): Release

 Joey was released in North America as Making Contact.
 The North American version was heavily cut and ran 79 minutes.
+Despite mainly negative reviews the film was able to recoup its budget in Germany alone and generated further profits from foreign sales.
 Joey was subsequently released as a 2 disc DVD set featuring the original 98 minute version along with the edited North American cut.
 In 2016, Kino Lorber has announced a Blu-ray with a new high definition transfer and newly produced special features.